nasa/openmct/.github/PULL_REQUEST_TEMPLATE.md

 1. It checks this pull request against the rules above and tells you anything that is missing.
 2. Once those are met, it waits for the automated checks to pass.
-3. It then asks for an AI code review, and you reply to each comment saying how you addressed it, or why you disagree.
+3. It then asks for an AI code review.
+Reply to each comment from it, and to any security finding CodeQL raises, saying how you addressed it or why you disagree.
 A short reply is fine, and the bot resolves the thread for you.
 4. Only then are the maintainers asked to review.
 That keeps their time for the things a human is needed for, and gets your work in front of them ready to read.